osism/osism.github.io/docs/guides/configuration-guide/configuration-repository.md

      --rm -it quay.io/osism/cookiecutter
    ```

 3. A few parameters are requested.
-The parameters are documented in detail in the [Parameters reference](#parameters-reference).
+The parameters are documented in detail in the [parameter reference](#parameter-reference).

    If you want to use the `latest` version, this is done using the `manager_version` parameter.
 By default,
    this is always set to the latest stable version.